Mission Statement:

 he “denounced taxation without representation and advocated the future extension of the suffrage to those of the Negroes that were qualified for

 the privilege” (Wilmington Sentinel, August 8, 1865).
-Waddell

-supported voting rights for black citizens who like their white counterparts, met intelligence and property requirements.
-At the same time, Wilmington had a garrison of black occupation troops which brought great unrest to
+Waddell encouraged voting rights for black citizens who like their white counterparts, met intelligence and property requirements.
+At the same

-the black population.
-Waddell wrote to Reconstruction Governor
+brought great unrest to the black population.
+Hel wrote to

-Holden that “outrages by the (Negro) troops were of daily occurrence
+Reconstruction Governor Holden that “outrages by the [Negro]

-and that the effect of the colored troops on the Negro population was
+troops on the Negro population was very dangerous.”

-redress of citizen complaints.
-A black riot was feared after a demand
+As great latitude was given to the occupation troops and their hostile behavior toward white citizens, and there was little redress of citizen complaints.
+A black riot was feared after a demand was made

-was made “that they should have some city offices and made threats when they were refused.”
-Waddell’s concern caused the Governor to promise
+“that they should have some city offices and made threats when they

 swift punishment of rioters, and he began mustering out black troops